Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Acknowledgments

 \section{Acknowledgments}

-Polymathic AI was supported by the Simons Foundation and Schmidt Sciences.
+We would like to acknowledge the support of the Simons Foundation and of Schmidt Sciences.
+This work was supported in part by the AI2050 program at Schmidt Sciences (Grant G-25-70028).
 PDR and VKM are wholly funded by the Simons Foundation.
+We thank Lucy Reading-Ikkanda and Aditya Chhatrala for their contribution to the figures presented in this paper.
 We thank the Flatiron Institute's Scientific Computing Core for ongoing support.
 The computations reported in this paper were performed in-part using resources made available by the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}